How To Throw A 50th Birthday Party on a Small Budget

 You have to do a lot yourself and be lucky to get a venue for free.

-Here are my tips for throwing a big party for less:
+Here are 3 tips for creating a 50th birthday party for less:

 1. Barter and don’t be afraid to ask for help.

-I asked one sister-in-law to make a cake (she also brought her iPod for free music), the other for appetizers, Grandma to bring her pretty silverware, and my third sister-in law to pick up the catered food.
+I asked one of my sister-in-laws to make a cake (she also brought her iPod for free music), the other for appetizers, Grandma to bring her pretty silverware, and my third sister-in law to pick up the catered food.

 My girlfriend Heather, a talented florist, made a beautiful floral arrangement as her gift to Don.